kevinrae001/kevinrae001.github.io/_projects/VacuumDistillation/index.md

 ## Notes / lessons learned
 - Vacuum systems reward obsessive attention to sealing, routing, and service access
-- Structural stiffness and alignment matter more than they look like they should—especially with tall columns
+- Structural stiffness and alignment matter more than they look like they should, especially with tall columns
 - Designing for cleaning/draining early saves major rework later